Dojo Address: A6/8 Henry Rose Place,

 Kyu Shin Do Aikido is a non profit organisation and is a registered charity.

-Ray Eder, 5th Dan is the Chief Instructor of Kyu Shin Do Aikido
+Ray Eder, 6th Dan, is the Chief Instructor of Kyu Shin Do Aikido

-He is also the Instructors Board Director of the Institute of Aikido New Zealand
+He is also the Director of the Instructors Board of the Institute of Aikido New Zealand

 We have a diverse membership with a strong family orientation.